-If not treated properly, corneal ulcers can cause severe loss of vision or even loss of an eye.
+If not appropriately treated, corneal ulcers can cause severe loss of vision or even loss of an eye.

 Treatment options include antibiotics or antifungal agents.
 Special drops may be prescribed to help relieve pain and reduce the possibility of complications.
 Severe cases may require a cornea transplant.